Free Printable Chair Yoga for Seniors (With Pictures)

 Include in emergency binders so all caregivers know the routine

-Printing Tip: Use cardstock or laminate the printable chair yoga pdf to make it more durable.
+Printing Tip: Use cardstock or laminate the printout to make it more durable.
 This is especially helpful if exercises are done near water or if the senior has shaky hands.

 Caregiver Tips for Supporting Chair Yoga